macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: March 1, 2018

+**Today's Progress**: Going through the excellent and free Practical Javascript course in watchandcode.com.
+Gordon is probably the best teacher I've ever had.
+This is the second time I do it so am at 60% already. #100DaysOfCode

+**Thoughts:**

+**Link to work:** not yet.

 ### Day 7: February 28, 2018

 **Today's Progress**: #FileMaker scripting for an hour this morning.
 Started my next project: the Wikipedia Viewer.
 Also added various colors to the temperature of the Weather App after my son's suggestion. #100DaysOfCode